commercionetwork/commercionetwork/docs/x/commerciokyc/README.md

 1. You must have been invited by a user already having a Green membership or superior.
-   Please refer to the [invitation procedure page](#invitation-process) to know more about invitations.
+   Please refer to the [invitation procedure page](#invitation-process) for more details on invitations.
-2. You must possess a sufficient amount of CCCs to buy a membership.
+2. You must own a sufficient amount of CCCs to buy a membership or buy it directaly from Trusted Service Provider.
    Please refer to the [proper page](../commerciomint/README.md) to know more about how to get CCCs out of your Commercio Tokens.
+3. You need to transfer the amount of CCCs to your Trusted Service Provider or otherwise let the Trusted Service Provider complete the transaction for you as a service.
+4. Your Trusted Service Provider will purchase the membership for you after proper verification of your identity.

-The system will **prevent** sending an invite to an account with a balance greater than zero across CCCs and/or Commercio token.
+The system will **prevent** sending an invitation to an account already active on the chain or to an address already invited.

 ### Buying process